DimitryMelnichenkoXD/sqlalchemy_core_catalyst/README.md

 ## Getting Started

-Here is an example of how to use Your Library Name to interact with a database:
+Here is an example of how to use SQLAlchemy-Core-Catalyst to interact with a database:

 ```python
 import asyncio